-Starbucks: Goodbye Plastic Straws
+Starbucks: Goodbye, Plastic Straws

 Starbucks announced on Monday it plans to eliminate plastic straws from its 28,000 stores worldwide by 2020.